Case and User Visibility Configuration

 1. Policy Name: This is where you enter a name for your visibility rule.
 Give it a clear and meaningful name so it's easy to identify later—for example, "Case Visibility for Support Team A".

 2. Entity to Filter: Choose the type of data you want to apply visibility rules to.
-You can select either Universal Cases or Users, depending on whether you want to control visibility for cases or user records.
+You can select Universal Cases, Users, or Tasks depending on whether you want to control visibility for cases or user records.

-3. Entity Visibility Criteria: You can apply filters not just using the custom field of the selected entity (Case or User), but also based on specific users or user groups.
+3. Entity Visibility Criteria: You can apply filters not just using the custom field of the selected entity (Case, User, or Task), but also based on specific users or user groups.

 1. User Contextual Filters: You can use custom field mappings between Users and Cases.
 For example, if a user belongs to Department A, they will only see cases tagged with Department A. This avoids creating separate policies for each department, as the mapping automatically ensures the right visibility for each user.